ReviewETF Logo

 What You Actually Own

-Both ETFs hold the same types of companies — large and mid-cap stocks from developed markets excluding Australia.
+Both ETFs hold the same types of companies — large- and mid-cap stocks from developed markets ex-Australia.
 The overlap is enormous.

 Company